Need a better handle on how you manage your IT firm’s talent and time? It’s called resource management – and this is what you need to know.

 Here are some first steps to take:

-Resource management is most effective when you can draw on any of the resources in the business, so it’s good practice to centralize resource and skills information.
+Resource management is most effective when you can draw on any resources from across the business, so it’s good practice to centralize resource and skills information.
 You’re fishing in a bigger talent pool, so there’s more chance you’ll catch what you want.

-Plus, with more resources in the mix, you’re better able to balance capacity and workload across the business, avoiding overloading some team members while others are underused.
+Plus, you'll be better able to balance capacity and workload across the business, avoiding overloading some team members while others are underused.

 In depth: Centralized Resource Management: The What, Why, and How ➡️

 Before businesses implement resource management processes, they may allocate people to projects in ad hoc ways.
 This isn’t ideal.
-Pet projects may get priority over more valuable ones.
-Or certain people may get habitually assigned more than others.
+Pet projects may get priority over more valuable ones, while certain people may get assigned more work (or preferred work) over others based on habit rather than strategy.

 Having documented processes ensures transparent and equitable resource allocations that benefit the business.

-It’s tempting to start resource planning using Excel or Google Sheets – they’re free and familiar – and 58% of firms use them.
+It’s tempting to start resource planning using Excel or Google Sheets.
+After all, they’re free and familiar, and 58% of firms use them.
 But they’re also a false economy.
-They take a long time to maintain and to extract information from.
-And they’re static, so the information you get is often out-of-date (maybe why only 10% of firms trust their resource management data).
+They take a long time to maintain and extract information from, and they’re static, so the information you get is often out of date (potentially why only 10% of firms trust their resource management data).

 In depth: The Buyer’s Guide to Resource Management Software ➡️